MarioDwiki13/IDX-Parser/README.md

 # IDX-Parser
-To run the program, type this in your command line:
+The sample data is taken from https://www.idx.co.id/en-us/products/idx-data-services/ To run the program, type this command in your terminal:
 ```python
 python3 parse.py filename type
 ```